The HDMI cable allows you to connect your Windows laptop to a TV. This enables users to view content on the TV from their computer screens.

-What you see now depends on whether you’re making use of a non-Retina Display or a Retina Display Mac
+What you see now depends on whether you’re making use of a non-Retina Display or a Retina Display Mac.

 For the Mac with Retina Display, you will see “more space” or larger text” marked on the four windows.
-If you click on this, you can change the sizes of the articles as they appear on your display while the current resolution remains at the Retina Display level.
+If you click on this, you can change the sizes of the items as they appear on your display while the current resolution remains at the Retina Display level.

-For the Mac with a non-Retina Display, to adjust the aspect ratio, you need more options on your mac.
+For the Mac with a non-Retina Display, to adjust the aspect ratio, you need more options on your Mac.
 Click on the “Scaled” to select the available option.
 The screen you’re using will determine the options you will get.